This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 The exercise of the sanctioning power in the administrative procedures for infringement of the right prescribe within a period of two years from the date the owner or the Administration became aware of the infringement or, in any case, five years from the date it was committed the last infringement.

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?

 Regarding the parties entitled to file an action for patent infringement, the owner of the patent has this right, since the patent owner has the right to prevent third parties from using the patent without his/her/their consent.
 The licensee of a patent may also be entitled to file a claim.

 Who has standing to bring an invalidity action against a patent?
 Is any particular connection to the patentee or patent required?

 Those who demonstrate their legitimate interest can file an invalidity action.

 Are interim injunctions available in patent litigation proceedings?

 The interim injunctions are available in patent litigation proceedings.
 The means to obtain the order of precautionary measures is through an administrative protection action filed to the competent administrative authority, or through a precautionary action initiated with the civil judges.
 In both cases, the possible or imminent infringement of the patent must be demonstrated.
 With this evidence, the administrative or judicial authority will grant the precautionary measures.
-The process will continue until the effective existence of the infraction is proved, so that definitive precautionary measures are finally ordered or revoked.
+The process will continue until the effective existence of the infraction is proved so that definitive precautionary measures are finally ordered or revoked.

-Occasionally, judges or administrative authorities can request a guarantee from the holder of the right, in order to execute the provisional measures until the effective existence of the infringement of the right has been verified.
+Occasionally, judges or administrative authorities can request a guarantee from the holder of the right, to execute the provisional measures until the effective existence of the infringement of the right has been verified.